steshaw/steshaw.org/posts/2006-01-10-better-is-better-and-worse-is-worse.markdown

 title: Better *is* better and worse is worse
 wordpress_id: 35
 categories: - Programming
-tags: - Lisp - Programming Languages - Software Design
+tags: Lisp, Programming Languages, Software Design
 ---

 I've read the original [Worse Is Better](http://www.dreamsongs.com/WorseIsBetter.html) article by Richard Gabriel a couple of times now.
 I discovered it via my interest in programming languages (Lisp in this case).